Why You Should Join Warp

 Warp’s product strategy allows them to become a leader in that market.

 Warp operates in the developer productivity space.
 Concretely, their market consists of companies who buy tools to improve the productivity of the developers they employ.
 We believe this to be a massive market for the following reasons:

 Every company hires software engineers.
 As of 2021, there were roughly 1.8 million software developers in North America working in industries ranging from technology to healthcare to financial services.

 A quick search on LinkedIn shows almost half a million open jobs for software engineers right now.

 Every company is interested in maximizing the productivity of their software engineers.
 Software engineers are expensive, both to recruit and retain.
 Companies will pay top dollar to maximize the productivity of their developers, either through SaaS tools (Jira, CircleCI, IntelliJ) or other means (pallets of RedBull, 8pm dinner service, free bananas at Amazon).

 Further, we believe this to be a growing market for the following reasons:

 Global spend on software R&D is increasing.
-A study by Zinnov found that “Digital Engineering spend” will constitute over 50% of overall global engineering R&D spend by 2024, growing at a CAGR of 9% to reach 2.1 Trillion USD.
+“Digital Engineering spend” will constitute over 50% of overall global engineering R&D spend by 2024, growing at a CAGR of 19% to reach over 1 Trillion USD.

 There are more software engineers entering the workforce every year.
 The Bureau of Labor Statistics expects the number of total software engineers to increase by 22% between 2020 and 2030, growing three times as fast as the average occupation.